Under the Sea ~ Journey of the Little Mermaid Fantasyland Magic Kingdom

-Visitors entering New Fantasyland through the Castle Courtyard gates will pass Enchanted Tales with Belle, Be Our Guest restaurant, Gaston's Tavern and Bon Jour Village Gifts before arriving at Prince Eric's castle, marking the queue for the Under the Sea — Journey of The Little Mermaid attraction.
-Guests approaching from Storybook Circus will find the ride just past Ariel's Grotto on their right.
+Visitors entering through the Castle Courtyard gates will pass Enchanted Tales with Belle, Be Our Guest restaurant, Gaston’s Tavern and Bon Jour Village Gifts before arriving at Prince Eric’s castle, which marks the queue for this attraction.
+Guests approaching from Storybook Circus will find the ride just past Ariel’s Grotto on their right.

 Those who have been to Disney California Adventure quickly will realize that Walt Disney World has adapted The Little Mermaid — Ariel’s Undersea Adventure, which opened in June 2011 and has been popular ever since.

-QUEUE — The differences between the California and Orlando attractions mostly are in the queue, and Orlando excels in that comparison with its attention to detail and interactive indoor games.
-Guests can view beautiful waterfalls and shells, help an industrious crab sort thingamabobs on digital screens, and hear Scuttle's jokes while they wait to board the ride.
+QUEUE — The differences between the California and Orlando attractions mostly are in the queue.
+The Orlando version excels in that comparison with its attention to detail and interactive indoor games.
+Guests can view beautiful waterfalls and shells, help an industrious crab sort thingamabobs on digital screens, and hear Scuttle’s jokes while they wait to board the ride.

 The Little Mermaid’s landscape is full of color, movement and song, and guests will journey through favorite scenes with familiar friends from the story.
 There’s no avoiding Ursula, but in the end, Ariel (of course) still lives happily ever after with Prince Eric.
 (Ursula’s scene is a short part in the ride, so parents of young children probably won’t need to be too worried about the fright factor.)